Why Being British Stopped Me Finding Help For My Twice-Exceptional Child

 Who was I to go around describing my son with a word that others might construe as meaning ‘unusually good’, let alone doubly so?

 I also disliked the word ‘gifted’.
 I knew my son was bright, but aren’t all kids gifted in their own ways?
-Besides which, Jasper’s intense emotions often felt more like a burden than a gift.
+Besides which, J’s intense emotions often felt more like a burden than a gift.

 If it weren’t for the use of these words and my cultural prejudice against them, I might have found answers and support a lot sooner.
-I suspect that many British parents of kids with overexcitabilities have a similar experience.
+I suspect many British parents of kids with overexcitabilities have a similar experience.

-Simone’s first surprise was her discovery that in Britain hardly anyone uses the word ‘gifted’.
-The UK government defines the term to include the top 10% of children who achieve consistently high academic results, so as to warrant their inclusion in the school’s Gifted and Talented Register.
-When, as part of her research, Simone began asking parents about giftedness, their reaction was actively hostile.
-Most Brits, Simone discovered, perceive giftedness as elitist and as conferring even more benefits on already overly-advantaged white, middle-class children.
+Almost no one in the UK uses the word ‘gifted’.
+The government defines the term to include the top 10% of children who achieve consistently high academic results, so as to warrant their inclusion in the school’s Gifted and Talented Register.

 Children who fall through the cracks